DavidCBerry13/docker-notes/02-storage-and-volumes/README.md

 docker run -d -p 27017:27017 --name mongo-mount-dir -v "C:\data\docker-mongodb:/data/db" mongo:latest
 ```

-This provides a much more robus solution for persisting data outside of a container.
+This provides a much more robust solution for persisting data outside of a container.
 It also means that now the only thing we need to persist on our system is the data.
 The database runtime can all be inside of a container.

 ## References